jhalmu/BrowserHistoryPractise/README.md

 14.6.2022
 - I ditch this project for now.
 This was good practice for more interesting data.
 If you want't to start this up, main.py is the file.
 Make first csv-file from your own Firefox browser-history.
 Instructions in browserdata.py.
 Astually you might not need csv, because df includes same data than you export.
 Haven't tried.

+14.4.2022
+- Here I am, same days evning.
+Can't stop before I learn this.
+I trimmed time-part so no it shows time to day.
+Maeby now some pivot things working better.

 ## TODO
 - [X] Data-stream